NathanCordeiro/Trivia-Quiz-Game/README.md

 # Trivia Quiz Game

 ## Overview

-Welcome to the Trivia Quiz Game!
+🏆 **Welcome to the Trivia Quiz Game!** 🏆

 This is an engaging and educational application built using Python and Tkinter.
 It challenges users with a series of trivia questions on various topics, testing their knowledge while providing a fun and interactive experience.
+Perfect for trivia lovers of all ages, are you ready to unearth the hidden gems of knowledge?

 ## Features